Herbal and Natural Medicine, Plus Some Regular First Aid

 - Stomach ulcers: I have not had a chance to try this, but it is said that juice from raw cabbage leaves will help with this.
 Probably can't hurt.
 I once read somewhere that hops may help to kill H. pylori, and guess what contains hops?
 Beer.
 Worth a try right?
 Of course do not use this as a substitute for antibiotics.
 H. pylori is no joke.

 - Constipation: Prune juice.
 Also be sure to consume enough fiber and liquids, to avoid excessive amounts of fiber-free foods like white flour and cheese, and to get enough exercise.
+Oatmeal each morning and salad at the other two meals definitely helps unless you have issues with fiber, in which case you should really see a doctor.
 Persistent constipation can be a sign of something serious, so it's best to get it checked out by a doctor.

 - Hyperthyroidism: Get checked out by a doctor.
 Other than that, tea of fresh lemon balm, tulsi tea, and avoiding green tea may help.